dansmyers/ComputerOrganizationAndArchitecture/Notes/04c-Pointers_and_Arrays.md

 ## Pointers to Arrays

-Because the name of an array fucntions like a pointer, a pointer can be assigned to an array.
+Because the name of an array functions like a pointer, a pointer can be assigned to an array.

 ```
 int *p = a; // Make p point to the beginning of a